PinewoodPip/epip/docs/index.md

-# Epip Encounters
+# Epip

-Epip Encounters is a UI and quality-of-life mod targeting [Epic Encounters 2](https://docs.google.com/document/d/1du5jE2dyDE4B4-Za0wolfe50ReeKXqkqdgG5FvAwKTo/edit#), though it may also be used with the vanilla Divinity: Original Sin 2 game or other overhaul mods.
+Epip is a UI and quality-of-life mod targeting [Epic Encounters 2](https://docs.google.com/document/d/1du5jE2dyDE4B4-Za0wolfe50ReeKXqkqdgG5FvAwKTo/edit#), though it may also be used with the vanilla Divinity: Original Sin 2 game or other overhaul mods.

 Epip introduces dozens of usability improvements to the vanilla UIs, as well as numerous new custom UIs to fulfill needs the vanilla ones cannot.
 See [the features section](#features) for details.

-Vast customization for Epip's features is available through an in-game settings menu - you may use as many or as few features as you deem necessary.
+Vast customization for Epip's features is available through an in-game [settings menu](Features/SettingsMenu.md) - you may use as many or as few features as you deem necessary, with most of them being disabled by default.

 ## Download

-!!! info "Language warning"
-    Only English is fully supported, however crowdsourced translations are underway.
-    Localization is only possible thanks to the members of our community.
-If you want to help with it - feel free to contribute at [our translation spreadsheet](https://docs.google.com/spreadsheets/d/1N590ol649CFsMJuU2-UNBqWQP8cONo-CnUCcC1TPRgI/).

-    You may change the language from the "General" tab in the Epip settings menu.

 **[Requires Norbyte's Script Extender](https://github.com/Norbyte/ositools/releases/tag/updater_v5)**.
 Load after both EE Core and EE Origins, if you have them.

 !!! info ""
     **[Latest version, v1068](patchnotes.md).
 (26/11/23)**

 See the [patchnotes](patchnotes.md) page for patchnotes.
 Development updates and nightly builds are posted in the [*#epipeline*](https://discord.gg/SevYmQc573) channel on the Epic Encounters discord server.

+!!! info "Language support"
+    You may change the language from the "General" tab in the [Epip Settings Menu](Features/SettingsMenu.md).
+Localizations are crowdsourced; if you want to help with them, ask for details in [*#epipeline*](https://discord.gg/SevYmQc573).

 <details markdown="1">
 <summary>Credits & Special Thanks</summary>